jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

   * ``--name`` specifies the name of your resource group.
 We recommend using something that uniquely identifies this hub.
-For example, if you are creating a resource group for UC Berkeley's 2018 Spring Data100 Course, you should may give it a ``<RESOURCE-GROUP-NAME>`` of ``ucb_2018sp_data100_hub``.
+For example, if you are creating a resource group for UC Berkeley's 2018 Spring Data100 Course, you may give it a ``<RESOURCE-GROUP-NAME>`` of ``ucb_2018sp_data100_hub``.
   * ``--location`` specifies the location of the data center you want your resource to be in.
     In this case, we used the ``centralus`` location.
 For other options, see the